calvinlchen/sustainable-recipe-chatbot/README.md

    export default App;
    ```

 3. Now that we can upload a file and store mock text in the pdfText state, the next step is to display this extracted text to the user.
+We use the `{}` to tell the JSX parser that the content inside should be interpreted as JavaScript rather than a string.
    ```javascript
    return (
     <div className="App">